 - Safe and secure.
 Even if your phone goes for a swim, your stuff is always safe in Dropbox and can be restored in a snap.
 Dropbox secures your files with AES-256 bit encryption and two-step verification.

 - Dropbox Business.
 Millions of people use Dropbox at work.
 With Dropbox Business, get the power and security of Dropbox plus robust admin controls, dedicated support, and all the space you need.

 - Dropbox has more than 500 million registered users.

 - People save 1.2 billion files to Dropbox every 24 hours.

-- Dropbox is supported in 20 languages with users in over 200 countries.
+- Dropbox is supported in 20 languages with users in over 200 countries and territories.

-- Dropbox is headquartered in San Francisco, with offices in Austin, Dublin, Herzliya, London, New York, Paris, Seattle, Sydney, and Tokyo.
+- Dropbox is headquartered in San Francisco, with offices in Austin, Dublin, Herzliya, London, New York, Paris, Seattle, Sydney, Hamburg, and Tokyo.

 - Founded: June 2007 by Drew Houston and Arash Ferdowsi.

 - Launched: September 2008 as a simple way to bring your files anywhere and share them easily.

 - Dropbox Business: In 2011, we began offering a service built for teams.
 This became the foundation for Dropbox Business, which launched in 2013.
 Giving companies visibility and control over critical business data, Dropbox Business is streamlining collaboration every day for teams large and small.

-- Dropbox Platform: Developers have built over 300,000 apps on the Dropbox platform, with integrations including Facebook, Yahoo, 1Password, Autodesk, Adobe EchoSign, Notability, CareerBuilder, Vimeo, HP, DocuSign, Microsoft Azure, Rackspace and Samsung.
+- Dropbox Platform: Using the Dropbox platform, developers have built integrations with Facebook, Yahoo, 1Password, Autodesk, Adobe EchoSign, Notability, CareerBuilder, Vimeo, HP, DocuSign, Microsoft Azure, Rackspace, Samsung and more.
 In December 2014, Dropbox released the Dropbox Business API alongside more than 20 enterprise integrations to make Dropbox Business a more powerful and secure solution for business collaboration.

 The story of Dropbox